How long does a tire alignment take?

 Can a wheel alignment be done in 15 minutes?

-You could be wondering if a tire alignment is a short or lengthy process.
+Before you get to drive your car to a tire alignment expert, you may wonder – how long does tire alignment take?
 All things being equal, whether it is a four-wheel drive or a two-wheel drive vehicle, a tire alignment should take around one hour.
 If there is extensive wear and tear or damage on the suspension system, track rod, steering bushing, or other essential parts, it will take a longer time to align, as some components have to be replaced.

 The wheel alignment takes at least 30 minutes to 1 hour, depending on the type of suspension system, how complicated the process is, and the adjustments required to get the correct angles.
 This time range is only for four-wheel alignment, and it does not include any suspension work such as replacing damaged components like the ball joint, centric groove, or steering bushing.